 An RSD program is formed by the host’s vision for the event and chosen themes.
 Then the tracks are developed from the abstracts selected from reviewed submissions.
 Papers are reviewed by 2-3 experienced peers, with feedback to all authors who submit.
 The host team is responsible for collecting and editing working papers for the proceedings that follow the symposium.
 SDA board members participate in the scientific committee lending a hand to manage the review and selection process.
 SDA board members and the prior year’s chair also act as an advisory group to the event.

 The RSD symposium is an important annual event for many graduate students, academics, researchers, and advanced practitioners.
 Special attention is given to emerging authors, practitioner research, and practice reports.

 The annual host documents and edits the conference content and follows up after the symposium.
 This includes the proceedings along with presentation slides, videos, and other media such as sketchnotes.

-- Review committee coordination
+Review committee coordination

-- Call for abstracts in January
+Call for abstracts first quarter

-- Abstracts are due in March
+Abstracts are due in spring

-- Revised abstracts and presentations deadline
+Revised abstracts and presentations deadline

-- Spring deadline for proceedings
+Spring deadline for proceedings